kevinhui98/travel-guide-chat/README.md

 # Routes Ai Take Home
-This app that allows users to chat with an LLM to start they travel journey.
+This app that allows users to chat with an LLM to start their travel journey.

 ### User Stories